Check our FAQ list out or send an email to us for any question you might have about your holiday in North Sulawesi!

 It’s normally shorts and T-shirt by day (even if it rains, because it’s warm tropical rains) and at night in town the dress code is casual, nothing more than light trousers or jeans and a golf shirt is required.
 There is no need whatsoever for a sweatshirt.

 If paying in cash, payment should be made in Indonesian Rupiahs (IDR).
-Eco Divers uses as main currency EUR and accepts USD cash too, but will convert from EUR at the day’s bank exchange rate.
-Alternatively, payment can be made by Visa or Mastercard credit card, in IDR, converted at the day’s bank exchange rate.
+Eco Divers accepts USD and EUR cash too, but will convert at the day’s Bank Indonesia exchange rate.
+Alternatively, payment can be made by Visa or Mastercard credit card, in IDR, converted at the day’s Bank Indonesia exchange rate.

 Due to a recent change in Indonesian banking policy, you can no longer use traveler cheques in local shops, dive centers and resorts.
 These can now only be cashed in local banks by the owner of the cheque.
 (Please note that the only Traveler Cheques accepted by the local banks are American Express USD cheques.)